HyperplaneNL/project-bootstrap/README.md

-# Hyperplane - Project Bootstrap
+# Hyperplane - Bootstrap
-Project bootstrap is a tool belt for quickly setting up standardized structures and configurations in existing or new projects.
-Project bootstrap is designed to be extensible and customizable, allowing you to create your own project templates and schemas.
+Standardizing project structures and configurations of existing or new projects can be a daunting task.
+Hyperplane bootstrap aims to simplify this process by providing a set of tools and templates that can be easily customized and extended.

+#### Hyperplane Bootstrap Comes With
+- **Project Templates**: Predefined templates for various project types (e.g., web applications, microservices, etc.)
+- **Feature Templates**: Predefined templates for common features (e.g., authentication, logging, etc.)

-### Usage Example
+### Usage Example's

 #### New Project
-When creating a new project you can use the `project-boostrap` binary to generate a new project structure based on a schema.
+When starting a new project, you can use the `project-bootstrap` binary to generate a new project structure based on a schema.
 ```bash
 $ project-bootstrap new api ./example-api
 ```

 #### Existing Project
-When working with an existing project, you can use the `feature-bootstrap` binary to add new features or components to the project.
+When working with an existing project, you can use the `project-bootstrap` binary to add new features or components to the project.
 This is useful for standardizing the structure and configurations of existing projects.

 ```bash
 $ feature-bootstrap new api ./example-api
 ```

 ## Schema

 Each schema describes the structure of a project.
 It specifies the directory structure, supported languages, and other project-specific configurations.

 ```yaml
 version: 0.0.1